kuosmark/craftcionship-2019/README.md

 ## Plan for further development

 - **Siili AD Authentication** to ensure that every Siili can only participate once.
+- **24 calendar windows** which conceal hilarious memes to lift Christmas spirit.
+  - **Web form** for Siilis to upload Christmas memes to be shown in the calendar.
 - **Slack bot** for posting the daily winners to Siili Slack.
-- **Web form** for Siilis to upload Christmas memes to be shown in the calendar.